SIX Swiss Exchange

 SIX Swiss Exchange maintains several major indices.
 The most known index is the SMI, or Swiss Market Index, which consists of the 20 largest and most liquid companies of the SPI.
 The SPI, or Swiss Performance Index, contains more than 200 companies listed on the exchange that meet requirements.
 The SLI, or Swiss Leader Index, is a capped index with some of the largest 30 companies.
 The SBI, or Swiss Bond Index, tracks obligations emitted in Swiss francs.
 The market capitalization of all companies listed at SIX Swiss Exchange amounted in 2018 to 1.6 trillion Swiss francs, making it one of the top exchanges in the world by capitalization.

+On 23 August 2023, the company formed EuroCTP as a joint venture with 13 other bourses, in an effort to provide a consolidated tape for the European Union, as part of the Capital Markets Union proposed by the European Commission.

 History

 First Swiss exchanges

 The first exchanges in Switzerland were created locally in major Swiss cities throughout Switzerland, with the authorization of the Cantonal authorities.
 Geneva paved the way in the year 1850, when the Société des agents de change réunis (United Brokers Association) was founded.
 Its trading floor was opened in 1855 and approved by the Grand Council of Geneva in 1856.
 The Basler Börse followed in 1866 or 1876 (sources disagree) in Basel, as well as another one in Zürich in 1873.
 The Berne exchange, which still exists today, was founded in 1884.
 Smaller exchanges were also created in Lausanne in 1873, in St. Gallen in 1887 and in Neuchâtel in 1905.
 The exchanges were subject by the Cantons to a value added tax.

 During the First World War, all Swiss exchanges were closed, with the exception of bond trading in the Geneva exchange.
-The depression of 1920–21 was followed by a bull market in the 1920s, during which a new exchange building (alte Börse, German for "old exchange") was constructed in Zurich at Bleicherweg 5, near Paradeplatz.
+The depression of 1920–21 was followed by a bull market in the 1920s, during which a new exchange building (alte Börse, German for "old exchange") was constructed in Zürich at Bleicherweg 5, near Paradeplatz.
 The building is still standing, but no longer used as an exchange.

 After the Great Depression of the 1930s, a federal banking law was introduced.
 This law is still in effect today and, in its form as of 2020, requires permission by the FINMA to do banking activities, as well as due diligence and banking secrecy.
 An exchange law was also discussed, but not introduced.
 Finally, Swiss exchanges were required to unite under a securities exchange association in order to set up a registration office, so that the Swiss National Bank could have the desired influence.